Olympic Games

 • to maintain Netball on the Commonwealth Games programme and

-• to strive for the addition of Netball to the Olympic programme;
+• to strive for the addition of netball to the Olympic programme;

 In accordance with this World Netball applied to the OCOG for netball to be a part of the OG Tokyo 2020 but was unsuccessful.